What is Job Costing?

 Disadvantages

 - Expensive: This technique is beneficial.
 It requires an expert to do the same.
-For any big organization, when there are a lot of transactions going on, it is difficult for them to ascertain the cost.
-Therefore, they are required to hire an expert, and the expert charges professional fees for the same.
+For any big organization, when there are a lot of transactions, it is difficult for them to ascertain the cost.
+Therefore, they are required to hire an expert, and the expert charges professional fees.

-- Cumbersome: In case of a big organization, where there are lots of material, labor and overheads used, the detailing of each item to prepare the cost sheet becomes cumbersome.
+- Cumbersome: In the case of a big organization, where there is lots of material, labor, and overheads used, the detailing of each item to prepare the cost sheet becomes cumbersome.

 - Fails to Consider Inflation: It fails to consider the inflation effects.
 When the cost sheet is prepared, all the details are recorded, but the process of the job costing cost sheet is such that the effect of inflation cannot be incorporated due to its limitations.
 Therefore, it gives a wrong calculation of profits, especially if the cost sheet is prepared in the middle of the month.

-- Market Condition: The market condition for the preparation of a job cost sheet is critical.
-Sometimes uninvited factors like labor strike, nonavailability of products, etc. make the calculation very inaccurate.
+- Market Condition: The market condition for preparing a job cost sheet is critical.
+Sometimes uninvited factors like labor strikes, nonavailability of products, etc., make the calculation inaccurate.

 Recommended Articles

-This article has been a guide to what is job costing and its meaning.
-Here we discuss the example of job costing accounting along with components, advantages, and disadvantages.
+This article has been a guide to what is Job Costing.
+Here we explain its features, examples, advantages, and disadvantages, and compare it with process costing.
 You can learn more about accounting from the following articles –